 Childline is always here to listen to every child and young person in Ireland, 24 hours a day, every day.
 See Childline.ie.

-BeLonG To provides support for LGBTQ+ young people aged 13 – 24 and their parents, carers, teachers, youth workers, etc. The organisation runs a number of youth groups for LGBTQ+ young people across Ireland.
+BeLonG To provides support for LGBTQ+ young people aged 13 – 24 and their parents, carers, teachers, youth workers, etc. The organisation runs a number of youth groups for LGBTI+ young people across Ireland.
 See BelongTo.org.

 The Transgender Equality Network of Ireland provides support for transgender and non-binary people of all ages, as well as their family members and others.
 See Teni.ie.